tigercomputing/vortex/doc/design-overview.md

 The Vortex runtime must now:

+1. Validate the running environment and install any missing components that may be required in subsequent tasks, for example any missing Python modules, system management tools and Git.

-1. Obtain the user configuration to be applied based on the information written to the parameter file during the Stage 0 bootstrap.
+2. Obtain the user configuration to be applied based on the information written to the parameter file during the Stage 0 bootstrap.
 The first available method for doing this will be using Git.

-2. Optionally verify the validity of the obtained configuration if requested in the Stage 0 bootstrap.
+3. Optionally verify the validity of the obtained configuration if requested in the Stage 0 bootstrap.
 Signed Git tags will be the initial means for doing this, but it must also be possible to use Git branches or commit IDs which are not signed.

-3. Read the configuration file provided in the configuration repo and carry out the actions listed within.
+4. Read the configuration file provided in the configuration repo and carry out the actions listed within.

 Stage 3: User Configuration